NinaLAnderson3/project2/README.md

   ## Instructions
   1. Clone the Repo
-  2. Update the config key with your leaflet Ao
+  2. Update the config key with your leaflet Api Key
   3. Run app.py